TrustierSquid/Wolf/README.md

 ### Getting started with development

 - Acquire .env secrets lead developers.
-This is the key to begin development.
+This is the key to begin development, it has the key secrets to begin development
 - Clone repository
 - install dependencies
 ```plaintext